dabamos/openadms-server/docs/source/data-retrieval.rst

+.. _data-retrieval:

 Data Retrieval
 ==============

-Using the REST API of OpenADMS Server, timeseries and other data can be accessed by many 3rd party applications and programming languages.
+Using the REST API of OpenADMS Server, observations, log messages, and heartbeats can be accessed by many programming languages and 3rd party applications.

 cURL
 ----

-`cURL`_ can be used to retrieve stored data, like observations, log messages, and heartbeats, from an OpenADMS Server instance.
+`cURL`_ can be used to retrieve and send data from or to an OpenADMS Server instance.
 You may want to format the JSON output with `jq`_.

 Return a single observation with ID ``00ce160e5cbb49b9bc2ee6f243f87841`` in JSON
 format: